johnmous/singleCell/README.md

 Workflow in R used for ovary single cell RNA seq analysis

-The conda env is also included to ensure reproducibility of the workflow analysis
+The conda env is also included to ensure reproducibility of the analysis